 Workers for the Manhattan Project

 Another major line item of the effort was the personnel needed.
-Eventually, at least 125,000 people worked directly for the Manhattan Engineering District and Manhattan Project.
+Eventually, at least 125,000 people worked directly for the Manhattan Engineering District and the Manhattan Project.
 But the military couldn’t risk such a large project having a large and obvious footprint.
 And it knew that it couldn’t effectively keep that many people quiet.

 So it didn’t tell many of the workers what they were working on.
 Instead, leaders split development of key components across multiple new sites, pre-existing factories, and subcontractors.